lamberta/devkit-doc/SDK.md

 The Game Closure tools!
 You'll probably want to put everything in a `~/Code/GameClosure` directory (or something similar), so `cd` there before cloning things.

+## intro
+This project!
+It includes some useful files and examples talked about later on.

+1. Clone the repo: `$ git clone git@github.com:gameclosure/intro.git`
+2. `$ cd intro`
+3. Initialize and clone the submodules: `$ git submodule update --init`

 ## android
 Needed for building android stuff.